pacifictoy/slate/source/index.html.md

-name      | Yes     | The account name amount | Yes | The amount that you are expecting the payer to pay external_id | Yes | This is the ID that you can set to correspond to your ID
+name      | Yes     | The account name amount | Yes | The amount that you are expecting the payer to pay external_id | Yes | This is the ID that you can set to correspond to your ID expiration_date | No | The expiration date of the payment code

 ### Notes Regarding Status